 Radiation after Surgery

-This information is for men who have already had surgical removal of the prostate gland, and now they have been recommended to undergo radiation therapy.
+This information is for men who have already had surgical removal of the prostate gland, and now their PSA is rising or they have been recommended to undergo radiation therapy.

 Who needs radiation therapy after prostatectomy?